 Words like dedicated, motivated, or best frustrate hiring managers because they are easy to say but hard to measure before hiring you.
 Instead, show your soft skills indirectly via your portfolio, and your work experience, and by providing results-based examples.

 Adding one or more of the following skills to your skill set will dramatically increase your chances of landing a job interview.

 From Amazon warehouse managers to compliance managers for Goldman Sachs, many leading companies are looking for people who can manage teams, time, projects, or company protocols.

 Excellent management skills are soft skills.
 While a degree or position title will help draw attention to your skill set, it will not demonstrate your work quality.
-Make sure to add concrete examples of how your management skills benefitted places you worked for.
+Make sure to add concrete examples of how your management skills benefitted the places you worked for.

 After I was assigned this project, we completed the job two weeks ahead of schedule and saw a 36% increase in customer satisfaction ratings.